Tailus-UI/themer/packages/components/toast/README.md

 The following properties can be customized:

 -   border radius
--   border color on light and dark mode

 **Customization that will be applied to other components (feedback components):**

 -   border color on light and dark mode

-You can also use the `extend` section of your Tailwind CSS config file to customize the toast component theme.
-For example, to add a new border radius to the toast component theme, you would add the following code to your `tailwind.config.js` file:

 ```javascript
 module.exports = {